aag1024/dynamo-bao/README.md

 bao-create-table
 ```

 Create a project and setup some models.
+You'll also need to install DynamoBao locally in your project.

 ```
 mkdir your-project
 cd your-project
+npm install dynamo-bao
 ```

 Create a simple `config.js` file: